Lachtan9K/spselit-javascript/08-Loops.md

 ### Filter

-Filter function on collections allows us to test each item against filter function and create a new collection of items that passed.
+Filter function is available only for **array** collection and allows us to test each item against filter function and create a new **array** collection of items that passed.

 Standard **filter** syntax looks like:

     const newCollection = collection.filter(function);

-`collection` represents collection we want to traverse. `function` represents function which will be executed for every item in collection testing them, this function **must return boolean value**. `newCollection` represents newly created collection from collection with items which passed filter test.
+`collection` represents **array** collection we want to traverse. `function` represents function which will be executed for every item in collection testing them, this function **must return boolean value**. `newCollection` represents newly created **array** collection from items which passed filter test.

 Example: Creating collection of EU country names which are shorter or equal to 6 characters from collection of EU country names.